 How can I spread the word about Greenback Expat Tax Services?

 There are multiple ways to spread the word about Greenback.
 You can head on over to our Facebook page, give us a “Like” and share your experience with your friends and why they should use us for their US expat taxes.

 If you are a member of any expat groups (or just groups that have lots of expats), put up a post on their website or intranet letting them know about us.
 Make sure they know to tell us that you referred them!

 Remember, we love feedback – positive and constructive!
-The best place to provide us with feedback is via our Customer Review Page.
+The best place to provide us with feedback is via our Trustpilot Verified Reviews page.
 Please feel free to tell us what you did and did not like about your experience as we always welcome suggestions for improving our process.[back to top]

 How can you guarantee satisfaction with your US expat tax services?

 At Greenback we stand behind our services 100%.
 Your final return will not be uploaded until you have confirmed that you are satisfied with the draft return provided by your accountant.
 As an additional measure of comfort, we offer a 100% money-back guarantee in the event that you are unsatisfied with your return preparation.[back to top]

 How do you treat employer contributions to the Australian superannuation plan?